Wheel of the Year

-Traditionally celebrated over 1st and 2nd of February in the Northern Hemisphere, Imbolc marks the earliest signs of Spring and falls midway between the Winter Solstice and the Spring Equinox.
-At this time, the earth is beginning to awaken from Winter’s slumber.
-Light is increasing, encouraging changes in the behaviour of our animal friends.
-Most growth is still occurring in the darkness of the Earth’s belly but some little pioneer plants bloom first, signalling the quickening of the year.
+At this time of year, the land is beginning to awaken from Winter’s slumber.
+Light is increasing, encouraging changes in the behaviour of our animal friends and we may notice our own energy changing too.
+Most growth is still occurring underground, but some little pioneer plants bloom first, signalling the quickening of the year.

 Autumn Equinox, falls between September 20th and 23rd in the Northern Hemisphere.
 At this point each year, day and night length reaches equal balance once more as we pass through the doorway to the dark half of the year.
 After this point, the balance tips as hours of darkness increase and day length shortens.
 This heralds a time to begin slowing down, give thanks for what we harvest, release the old and turn our gaze inwards.